Maps4HTML/Maps4HTML-Workshop-2020/report.md

 > One of the real problems, actually, is the lack of standards for auditory displays in general.

-Nicholas Giudice, on challenges facing the auditory map domain:
+Nicholas Giudice, on challenges facing the auditory and vibrotactile map domain:

 > …for non visual variants of maps, cartographers…haven't thought about auditory and vibro tactile map [cartography], and so we need to somehow bake into any type of standard, more empirically derived guidelines for design that… ensure that these elements are both perceptually salient and cognitively meaningful.